TABLE OF CONTENTS

 The brown spots which are close to the light source will oftentimes appear burned.
 The most common occurrence is when the cannabis grower places the marijuana plant close to the heat lamp.
 The least common occurrence is during outdoor cannabis growing where the temperature is hot and dry and water is inadequately given to the plant.

-To solve these cannabis issues means that the cannabis grower has to reduce the heat.
+In order to solve this cannabis issue the grower has to reduce the heat.
 For outdoor cannabis plants, the grower should provide the plants with more water and a considerable amount of shade.
 For indoor cannabis plants, the cannabis issues are more complex.
 You could:

 - Add a small fan so that it blows across the top of the plants